W. Greg Miller, PhD

 Professional Service (current)

-National Institute of Diabetes and Digestive and Kidney Diseases (NIH), Laboratory Working Group, Chair
+National Institute of Diabetes and Digestive and Kidney Diseases (NIH),

 International Federation of Clinical Chemistry and Laboratory Medicine (IFCC); Working group for Commutability in Metrological Traceability, Chair

-International Consortium for Harmonization of Clinical Laboratory Results and European Organization for External Quality Assurance Providers in Laboratory Medicine joint task force to monitor harmonization of measurands in laboratory medicine through data aggregation (HALMA); steering committee and chair, working group on commutability.
+International Consortium for Harmonization of Clinical Laboratory Results and European Organization for External Quality Assurance Providers in Laboratory Medicine joint task force to monitor harmonization of measurands in laboratory medicine through data aggregation (HALMA); steering committee and chair, working group on commutability

 International Organization for Standardization (ISO), Technical Committee 212, Clinical laboratory testing and in vitro diagnostic test systems